luketudge/introduction-to-programming/content/extras/glossary.md

 # Glossary

 Like any other specialists, computer programmers use a lot of arcane vocabulary.
-Although much of this vocabulary could be simplified to everyday words that mean almost the same things, it is worth knowing the following basic technical terms, for a few reasons:
+Although some of this vocabulary could be simplified to everyday words that mean almost the same things, it is worth knowing the following basic technical terms, for a few reasons:

 * You are more likely to find the answers to your programming questions in internet searches if you formulate your search using the right terms.
 * The answers you find in internet searches will mostly be written using these terms.